 In AAS programs in anesthesia technology, students acquire skills and experience in the field through clinical practice and classroom study.
-Students gain insight about patient care, surgical procedures and aseptic techniques.
+Students gain insight into patient care, surgical procedures, and aseptic techniques.
 This degree program typically requires two years of study to complete and is available at community colleges or technical schools.

 Applicants must be at least 18 years old and have a high school diploma.
 They must also pass a background check, get a physical check-up, and demonstrate proof of immunizations and medical insurance.

 Once enrolled, students in these programs learn to prepare equipment, supplies, and patients for surgery.
 Course topics include:

 - Medical terminology and patient care basics